top of page

 We created a flagship program EPIC, the End Poverty Innovation Challenge, which we piloted in the nation that had the greatest rise in poverty in all of the Americas from 2017 to 2022, Costa Rica as well as in the poorest nation in all of the Americas, Haiti.
 We discovered that the next generation of youth are full competent to develop local social venture solutions to local poverty reduction challenges and provide the human resources to scale them.

-Most recently we have rolled EPIC into the Social Venture Institute which will identify flagship Business schools to roll out the Institute in a three-part program curriculum: EPIC, the development of franchisable social venture solutions to local poverty reduction challenges, SFMC, Social Franchise Managment Training Course, to train the human resources necessary to scale social franchises that have conducted successful commercial proofs of concepts and the EPFT, End Poverty Fund Training Program, to engage students in sourcing local deals for possible investment by the End Poverty Fund, â€‹
+Most recently we have rolled EPIC into the Social Venture Institute which will identify flagship Business schools to roll out the Institute in a three Labs: EPIC Innovation Lab, the development of franchisable social venture solutions to local poverty reduction challenges, Social Franchise Lab, to train the human resources necessary to scale social franchises that have conducted successful commercial proofs of concepts and the Social Impact Fund Lab, to engage students in sourcing local deals for possible investment by social impact investment funds., â€‹

 The Social Venture Institute will provide the building blocks for a “pipeline” consisting of post-secondary social entrepreneurship and social franchise training; social venture development; social venture vetting through competitions; and grants for competition winners that will underwrite their commercial proof of concepts and set the stage for scaling utilizing social franchising.

-The Pipeline’s “endpoint” is the End Poverty Fund, (under formation) which removes the “elephant in the room”, the unspoken fact that no one wants to invest in the Bottom of the Pyramid.
-The End Poverty Fund is a legacy play that requires legacy like capital to underwrite the global pipeline that we are in the process of constructing.
+The Pipeline’s “endpoint” is an investment Fund which removes the “elephant in the room”, the unspoken fact that no one wants to invest in the Bottom of the Pyramid.

 bottom of page